Part II of VI:

-The idea that Luke intentionally left out Paul's martyrdom is clearly at odds with the expressions of other Christian literature close to that era, such as apocryphal works like The Acts of Peter and The Acts of Paul.
+The idea that Luke intentionally left out Paul's martyrdom for some supposed agenda is clearly at odds with the expressions of other Christian literature close to that era, such as apocryphal works like The Acts of Peter and The Acts of Paul.
 Both were purportedly written around the second century and both illustrate details of Peter and Paul's demise at the hands of Nero.
 Other second century works include the Acts of John that highlights John's miraculous feats up to the time he dies; the Acts of Andrew that features a dramatic tale of Andrew's heroic martyrdom at the hand of Roman inquisitors; and the Acts of Thomas, a late second-third century work that features Thomas' dramatic martyrdom.
-The point here is not whether these accounts are historically accurate but the fact there is evidence of widespread interest to know the details of such outcomes in Christian dramas even if these deaths were already known at the time; details that became the driving force behind many Christian legends in the first few centuries of the church.
+The point here is not whether these accounts are historically accurate but the fact there is evidence of widespread interest to know the details of such outcomes in Christian dramas; details that became the driving force behind many Christian legends in the first few centuries of the church.

 We also see this in the works of the earliest church fathers, such as Clement I who gave honorary mentions of Paul and Peter's martyrdom in his Corinthian letter with great pride and that he also used to encourage the Christians who were themselves facing persecution.
 Other early fathers like Polycarp and Ignatius all spoke of martyrdom in an admirable light; in fact, both Polycarp and Ignatius actually desired their own martyrdoms.
 Ignatius declared his desire to proudly follow in the steps of Paul who died at Rome and admonished those who would think to prevent this.
 The Martyrdom of Polycarp, probably one of the earliest illustrations of martyrdom drama, "whose martyrdom all desire to imitate," gives detail account of Polycarp's trial and execution in like fashion, which was later celebrated as an anniversary "both in memory of those who have already finished their course, and for the exercising and preparation of those yet to walk in their steps."